Local sports advocate honoured for service

 He played for Eltham for over 10 years, winning two championships and making it to the finals six times clocking up a total of 250 games at senior level.

-During this time Moko made Taranaki representative teams as well, playing a few games for Taranaki A’s in 1984, and spending a few years with the Taranaki B’s from 1985 to 1989.
+During this time Mako made Taranaki representative teams as well, playing a few games for Taranaki A’s in 1984, and spending a few years with the Taranaki B’s from 1985 to 1989.

 “It was a great experience, I really enjoyed it.”